-One of the many challenges faced by international companies in China is the lack of reliable and transparent data about your market.
-Indeed, while European and American will rely on a multitude of secondary data sources to obtain information on their domestic markets, understanding your Chinese market requires to get as close as possible to the actual consumer.
-Focus groups, consumer roundtables and workshops are ones of the most executed methodologies by Daxue Consulting to collect these first-hand consumer insights.
+One of the many challenges faced by international companies in China is the lack of reliable and transparent data about their market.
+Although Europeans and Americans rely on a multitude of secondary data sources to obtain information on their domestic markets, understanding your Chinese market requires you to get as close as possible to the actual consumer.
+Focus groups, consumer roundtables, and workshops are ones of the most executed methodologies by Daxue Consulting to collect these first-hand consumer insights.

-Daxue Consulting executes a preliminary research of existing data in your market, competition, key consumer target and potential distribution structure.
-This short desk research (our methodology is fully adaptable to your requested timelines) will enable a full optimization of every steps of the focus group research: more targeted sampling, more comprehensive discussion guidelines, more prepared moderator and more customized analysis.
+Daxue Consulting executes preliminary research of existing data in your market, the competition, key consumer targets, and potential distribution structures.
+This short desk research (our methodology is fully adaptable to your requested timelines) will enable a full optimization of every step of the focus group research: more targeted sampling, more comprehensive discussion guidelines, better-prepared moderators, and more customized analysis.

-Daxue Consulting provides specific 30-40 m2 focus group room in Beijing, Shanghai, Guangzhou, Shenzhen and any city targeted in China.
-Our service include all the facilities expected for such project:
+Daxue Consulting provides specific 30-40 m2 focus group rooms in Beijing, Shanghai, Guangzhou, Shenzhen and any city targeted in China.
+Our services include all the facilities expected for such projects:

-Focus group sample should match your requirements, but also the situation of your market in China.
+The focus group sample should match your requirements, but also the situation of your market in China.
 When not pre-determined by your team, we leverage our extensive experience in China as well as the preliminary research to suggest the most adapted sample of participants.
-Criteria are your needs of information, your key segments of consumers in China and resources.
+Criteria are your needs of information, your key segments of consumers in China, and resources.

-Daxue Consulting provides an experienced and trained focus group moderator chosen specifically according to your industry or your information needs.
+Daxue Consulting provides an experienced and trained focus group moderator specifically chosen according to your industry or your information needs.
 Our team includes native moderators available in Beijing, Shanghai, Guangzhou, Shenzhen and any cities in tier-1 and -2 cities in China, but also low-tier and rural areas.
-The moderator is involved in all the step of the focus group preparation to ensure a deep understanding of your objective and of the discussion stakes.
+The moderator is involved in every step of the focus group preparation to ensure an in-depth understanding of your objective and the discussion stakes.

-The moderator will guide the focus group discussion by introducing the topics and using its experience to ensure maximum participation from each participant.
-He/she focuses on the control of the group dynamic and to prevent any individual participant to dominate the discussion.
-The moderator will also introduce products, marketing concept and industry news to make each individual share experience, ideas and comments.
+The moderator will guide the focus group discussion by introducing the topics and using his or her experience to ensure maximum participation from each participant.
+He/she focuses on the control of the group dynamic and will prevent any individual participant from dominating the discussion.
+The moderator will also introduce products, marketing concepts, and industry news to make each share experiences, ideas, and comments.
 Finally, moderators are trained to incorporate projective techniques into focus groups.

-All the discussions are audio and video-recorded and sent to the client after-hand, along with the transcript, including a service of video subtitles for optimizing the usage of the videotap with your team.
+All the discussions are audio and video recorded and sent to the client afterward, along with the transcript, including a service of video subtitles for optimizing the usage of the footage with your team.
 The option for watching the focus groups in real-time from other locations, using live-streaming, is also available.

-Following the focus group discussion, Daxue Consulting will transcribe the verbatim and code them to proceed with the analysis.
+Following the focus group discussion, Daxue Consulting will transcribe the dialogue and codify it to proceed with the analysis.
 Our analysts compile findings and conduct both horizontal and vertical analysis of the results.
-Our aim is to map consumers’ attitudes, motivations and decision-criteria.
-The final reporting will discuss how to leverages these insights to optimize your value proposition and marketing strategies in China.
+Our aim is to map consumers’ attitudes, motivations, and decision criteria.
+The final reporting will discuss how to utilize these insights to optimize your value proposition and marketing strategies in China.

-When analyzing the focus groups discussions, Daxue’s team will aim at taking advantage of each information and each panel to identify key consumer insights and make sharp recommendations.
+When analyzing the focus groups discussions, Daxue’s team will aim to take advantage of all the information and each panel to identify key consumer insights and make valuable recommendations.

-Daxue Consulting support a multi-approach data-collection in China to obtain a comprehensive understanding of the market.
-According to the objective of projects, our team sometimes uses focus groups in China to create some research hypothesis to be validated through quantitative research methods.
-Other project involves the collection of quantitative data leading to design of value proposition and concept acceptance assessment through focus groups.
+Daxue Consulting supports a multi-approach data-collection in China to obtain a comprehensive understanding of the market.
+According to the objective of projects, our team occasionally uses focus groups in China to create some research hypothesis to be validated through quantitative research methods.
+Other projects involve the collection of quantitative data leading to the design of value proposition and concept acceptance assessment through focus groups.

 The strength of the focus group methodology is its in-depth analysis.
-A moderator has to monitor to make sure the information is not superficial, and the full discussion can be recorded through audio and/or videotape.
+A moderator has to monitor to make sure the information is not superficial, and the full discussion can be recorded on audio and videotape.
 The reasons for consumer decision making can often be elicited from focus groups.
-For brand-image generation, the data brought by focus groups in China will allow a deep understanding of the consumer perception and therefore will help to understand the gap with the brand strategy.
+For the brand-image generation, the data brought by focus groups in China will allow a deep understanding of the consumer perception and therefore will help to understand the gap with the brand strategy.

 Focus Groups in China are a particularly useful method for data collection in China because it enables to extract key information regarding consumers’ perception and opinion in a culture when such interactions are seldom.
 The 2 to 3 hours of focus groups, but also round tables, help our moderator to build the relationship and trust which allow the level of open exchanges required to gain actionable insights from Chinese consumers.